TwiggyRJ/FableProject-Book/README.md

 | Operating System | Windows 10 - Build 10240 | Windows 10 Mobile - Build 10586 |
 | Permissions | Internet Connection, Storage | Internet Connection, Storage |
 | Where Can I Get it? | Windows Store | Windows Store |

+*Please Note: To use all the features of the Service and App you will need to have an Account*